herbglitchYT/archeus_videos/0000_vector/Script.md

 I'd recommend pausing the video and trying the challenge now

-# Write the header function
+# Write the header functions
-For our basic implementation we will have a vector...
+For our basic implementation we will have a vector type...
 A comparison call back...
 A creation function...
 A destruction function..
 An add function...
 A remove function...
 A remove index function...
 A get size function...
 And a get function.
 And we'll go over these when we get to them in the c file
 ```c
 /**
  * @brief a dynamic array type